E.P.P. 002

 B. Expandable Baton

-C. Taser Conducted Energy Weapon
+C. Taser Conducted Energy Weapon (on-duty use only)

-D. Less-Lethal 12 Gauge Impact Munitions
+D. Less-Lethal 12 Gauge Impact Munitions (on-duty use only)

 XIV.
 LESS-LETHAL WEAPON REVIEW AND SELECTION PROCESS